rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/test-smart-contract.md

 ![Test Success](/assets/img/guides/quickstart/hardhat/test-success.png)

 By following these steps, you'll have the necessary testing frameworks installed and be well-prepared to write effective tests for your smart contract.

-**Github Commit:** To examine the completed code for this section and compare your work, visit our GitHub repository: [View Commit](https://github.com/jesus-iov/rootstock-quick-start-guide/commit/e55761a8438f61038e91bee561d9553ffda52c16).
-This link directs you to the specific commit with the updates made in this section.